Basic MMT and Economic Justice

 Caveats

 Please just take careful note of the postulates under The System.
 If any economy does not satisfy these conditions then it is not necessarily well described by proper MMT, but MMT might still be useful with a few tweaks.
 An example would be when a nation runs a fixed exchange rate policy.
 They can always choose to move to floating exchange rate, but if they choose not to, then their fiscal policy space is severely reduced compared to a proper MMT economy.
+MMT would then describe the reduced policy space available to the government.

 Almost all post-Keynesian, Neoclassical and New Keynesian analysis implicitly adopts fixed exchange rate thinking, and so will not be correct according to MMT if a country runs a floating exchange rate, but will agree with MMT policy constraints if the country does run a rigid fixed exchange rate or currency peg.
 (The MMT analysis updates in this case, basically becoming a post-Keynesian framework.)